City and County Board Member Training FAQ

 Tenn.
 Code Ann. § 7-34-115(j)(1) provides that a governing body of a municipal or county utility system “that supervises, controls, or operates a public water or public sewer system, including, but not limited to, those systems using a separate utility board pursuant to any public or private act, must meet the training requirements” set out in the statute.

-The statute requires board members to attend a minimum of twelve hours of training and continuing education in the approved subject matter within one year of initial appointment or election to the board or within one year of reappointment or reelection to the board.
+The statute requires board members to attend a minimum of twelve hours of training and continuing education in the approved subject matter within one year of initial appointment or election to the board.
 After a board member has satisfied his or her initial twelve hours, he or she is required to obtain twelve hours of training every three years thereafter.
 The first three-year period begins the January 1st after the calendar year in which the board member completes the initial one-year training period.
 Tenn.
 Code Ann. § 7-34-115(j)(2)-(3)(B).

 Tenn.
 Code Ann. § 7-34-115(j)(5) provides that “[a]ny association or organization with appropriate knowledge and experience may prepare a training and continuing education curriculum for municipal utility board commissioners covering the subjects set forth in subdivision (j)(4) to be submitted to the comptroller of the treasury for review and approval prior to use.”